top of page

 You might ask “If you aren’t accepting insurance how will you serve low-income people?”
 I am continuing to explore how to do this-join me!
 I am in a private practice-building peer consultation group where we frequently discuss this.
 I continue to work with my budget so that I can have a sliding scale, including a number of very low-fee spots.
 I am planning free workshops for the community.
 I am networking with colleagues to explore creation of non-profits.
 I am reaching out to non-profits and proposing collaborations.
 I am taking Shawna’s advice to create a village (through consultation groups, mentorship, trainings, networking) because she says that individualism upholds colonial interests and capitalism.
 In addition, I continue to educate, discuss, and take political action to fight for universal healthcare and to fight capitalism.

-I am a psychotherapist in private practice in Oakland, California.
+I am a psychotherapist in private practice in Berkeley, California.

 Contact me to collaborate! https://www.rosinaroibalmft.com/contact